LetMeGoogleIt4You/PiKVM/Basic use/README.md

 ##  More Detiled overview
-where is a more deatail port view for the device
+Here is a more deatail port view for the device

+!(PiKVM connections.jpg)

 ## Extra

-This part can be connected between the power buttons and motherboard for remote control of the power/rettes buttons. this card can be mounten in the with a low or high profile pci mounts on the computer/server
+This ATX card can be connected between the power buttons and motherboard for remote control of the power/rettes buttons. in comes with two mounts, one low and one high profile so i dont founts inside of the motherborad

+!(ATX cards.jpg)
+!(Mounts.jpg)

-there is also a spesial vga to hdmi adapter. there my be problems if you get another adapter so be aware.
+There is also a spesial vga to hdmi adapter. from my reading there my be problems if you get another adapter so be aware.

+!(HDMI adapter.jpg)

 # Getting started with PiKVM

 Lets connect the PiKVM to power, internett and computer/sever

+(PiKVM Connection.png)

 ## Step 1: Accesing the device

-After connection  the PiKVM to power and ethernet.
+The bare minminum you need to connection the PiKVM to power and ethernet.

 You can access the PiKVM via HTTPS or SSH